Pfc. Kenneth E. Schoeberle

 was sent to Louisiana to take part in

 maneuvers.
 It was after these maneuvers

-that the battalion expected to hear the news that they
+that the battalion expected to hear the news

 time in the regular army had been extended from

 remaining men were given passes home.